qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 - `registry.cloud.qdrant.io/qdrant/qdrant-cloud-agent`
 - `registry.cloud.qdrant.io/qdrant/qdrant-operator`
 - `registry.cloud.qdrant.io/qdrant/qdrant-cloud-cluster-manager`
+- `registry.cloud.qdrant.io/qdrant/prometheus`
+- `registry.cloud.qdrant.io/qdrant/prometheus-config-reloader`
+- `registry.cloud.qdrant.io/qdrant/kube-state-metrics`

 Open Containers Initiative (OCI) Helm charts

 - `registry.cloud.qdrant.io/qdrant-charts/qdrant-cloud-agent`
 - `registry.cloud.qdrant.io/qdrant-charts/qdrant-operator`
+- `registry.cloud.qdrant.io/qdrant-charts/prometheus`
+-
 ## Installation

 To set up Hybrid Cloud, open the Qdrant Cloud Console at [cloud.qdrant.io](https://cloud.qdrant.io).
-On the dashboard, select **Hybrid Cloud**, and then select **Create**.
+On the dashboard, select **Hybrid Cloud**.

+Before creating your first Hybrid Cloud Environment, you have to provide billing information and accept the Hybrid Cloud license agreement.
+The installation wizard will guide you through the process.
+You will only be charged for the Qdrant cluster you create in a Hybrid Cloud Environment, not for the environment itself.

 You can then enter:

 - Name: A name for the Hybrid Cloud Environment
 - Kubernetes Namespace: The Kubernetes namespace for the operator and agent.
 Once you select a namespace, you can't change it.
-- Agent version: The version of the Qdrant cloud agent.
-- Operator version: Version of the Kubernetes operator.

 You can then enter the YAML configuration for your Kubernetes operator.
 Qdrant supports a specific list of configuration options, as described in the [Operator Configuration](#operator-configuration) section.